stronnag/msp-rs/README.md

 Rate    : Elapsed 11.90s 738 messages, rate 62.00/s
 ```
 ## Discussion

+### Unsafe (C) serial implementation

+This example uses an (unsafe) C language implementation for serial I/O, rather than the serialport crate:

+* serialport does not support RISC-V
+* serialport performance on Windows is poor (c.
+25% of Linux / FreeBSD / Macos).
+With the C implementation, the Windows performance is about 80% of the POSIX platforms.

+Prior to version 0.10.0, the serialport crate was also used for I/O.

+### Other

 There is an [similar Golang example](https://github.com/stronnag/msp-go); you may judge which is the cleanest / simplest, however the rust version is also slightly more capable.